tsackton/taelgar/Things/Ships/Vindristjarna.md

 The upper deck, occupying a total of 12,000 square feet (480 squares), is dominated by a large central courtyard, greenhouse, and garden, maintained by Kenzo.
 Around the railing of the upper deck is also a depiction of the travels of [[Dunmar Fellowship]], and especially the stories of the people they have met, recalling the [[Hall of Stories]] in the [[Monastery of Bhishma]].

-Also constructed are a well-equipped galley and kitchen, a dining hall, a map room maintained by Wellby, a workshop and a games room maintained by Seeker and providing space for Faldrak to work, a sanctuary of the tanshi maintained by Delwath, and comfortable living quarters for ten people.
+Also constructed are a well-equipped galley and kitchen, a dining hall, a map room maintained by Wellby, a workshop and a games room maintained by Seeker and providing space for Faldrak to work, a sanctuary of the tanshi maintained by Delwath, and comfortable living quarters for ten hirelings or followers, as well as cabins for Riswynn, Delwath, Seeker, Kenzo, and Wellby, and a guest suite.
+### Facilities

 These rooms function as [special facilities](https://media.dndbeyond.com/compendium-images/ua/bastions-cantrips/BRF3GSu0nTfNu8p4/UA2023-BastionsCantrips.pdf?icid_source=house-ads&icid_medium=crosspromo&icid_campaign=playtest8), giving the following benefits:
-Delwath's tanshi shrine: sanctuary
+Delwath's tanshi shrine: Sanctuary
-Kenzo's ki garden: greenhouse
+Kenzo's ki garden: Greenhouse
 Wellby's map room: Library
 Seeker's hall of games: Training Area
 Garden: Garden